 Gareth’s necktie wouldn’t lay flat.
 After he’d adjusted it a dozen times, Isobel finally took pity and leaned over to fix it for him.
 The heavy fabric of her dress ruffled with the movement and brushed against Gareth’s leg.
 From Gareth’s other side, Moira shot Gareth a searching look.
 She’d been on edge all evening, obviously wanting to discuss something.
 And all evening, Gareth had been ignoring her.

 The Ranulfs all sat together in a private box at Unity’s theater.
 Down below, a lively crowd shifted and chattered, eager for the show to begin.

 Finally, clearing her throat, Moira prompted, “Well?
 Gareth?
 Are you going to tell me how things are going or not?
 You’ve been avoiding me since the Club; don’t think I haven’t noticed.”

 Gareth raised an eyebrow, surprised she had, actually.
-“We’re not allowed to discuss the meetings with anyone outside of the team,” he said, as if he didn’t go home after every meeting and tell Isobel everything.
+“We’re not allowed to discuss details with anyone outside of the team,” he said, as if he didn’t go home after every meeting and tell Isobel everything.